MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/create-manage-custom-business-apps-using-code.md

 ---
-title: "Create and manage custom business apps using code for Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
+title: "Create and manage custom business apps using code for Dynamics 365 Customer Engagement (on-premises) | MicrosoftDocs"
 description: "Learn about how to create, manage, and publish business apps in Customer Engagement using code.
 Dynamics 365 for Customer Engagement business apps are purpose built that provide a limited set of functionality that is relevant for a particular area of work." ms.custom: ms.date: 03/04/2019